Indonesians in the Philippines: Ancient and Islamic eras

 Migrations between the territories that today make up Indonesia and the Philippines were extremely common during the ancient-era.
 The people of Indonesia are descendants of a common migration from the Philippines and Taiwan.
 Certain tribes, mostly from Sumatra and Borneo back-migrated to the Philippines, particularly to the central and southern parts.
 According to Visayan legend, Sri Lumay, a Malay-Tamil prince from Sumatra was one of the earliest major settlers to Visayas.
 He found the Rajahnate of Cebu, and his descendants played a key role in the Spanish conquest of the Philippines.

 The Sulu Archipelago was under the jurisprudence and sphere of influence of the Javanese Majapahit Empire.
 The Laguna Copperplate Inscription, the Philippines' oldest document found, also records interactions between the Classical Tagalog kingdoms in Luzon to that of those in modern-day Indonesia.
 The people of the two countries also spoke the Malay language as a lingua franca.

 During the age of Islamic sultanates and states, preachers from Sumatra helped spread Islam.
 Rajah Baguinda, a Minangkabau prince from Sumatra, spread Islam to the people of the Sulu Archipelago.
 He became a founding father for the Sultanate of Sulu.
 Islam in Mindanao was also introduced by the Ternateans.

 During the Spanish colonial era, most if any migrants or descendants of migrants from modern-day Indonesia were assimilated either into the Hispanized Catholic population or the Moro Muslim population.
 For a while, the Spanish had tried to colonize eastern Indonesia, particularly the Maluku Islands, sharing it with the Portuguese.
 In 1606, the Spanish conquered the Ternate Sultanate, deporting the Sultan and his family to Manila.
+Ternate Sultanate included Ternate Island, North Sulawesi, and Sangihe Islands.
 The Spanish colonists shared it with the Dutch, and abandoned it in 1663.

 Modern-day

 From 1925 to 1926, famous Indonesian national hero and ex-PKI member Tan Malaka lived in Manila.
-There he became a correspondent of the nationalist newspaper El Debate, edited by Francisco Varona.
+There, he became a correspondent of the nationalist newspaper El Debate, edited by Francisco Varona.
 Publication of Malaka's works, such as a second edition of Naar de Republiek Indonesia (December 1925) and Semangat Moeda (Young Spirit; 1926) might have been supported by Varona.
-There Malaka also met Mariano de los Santos, José Abad Santos, and Crisanto Evangelista.
+There, Malaka also met Mariano de los Santos, José Abad Santos, and Crisanto Evangelista, one of the founders of the Partido Komunista ng Pilipinas.

-Some Indonesians, mostly from Sangirs background, came to Mindanao as early as the 1970s, settling down and married local women.
+Some Indonesians, mostly from Sangirs background, came to Mindanao as early as the 1970s, settling down and marrying local women; most Indonesian Sangir living in the Philippines are Protestant Christians by faith.
 However, the largest influx, consisting of fishermen and petty traders, began settling illegally in the early 1980s.
 They continue to maintain consciousness of their separate ethnic identity, as well as material links with Indonesia.
 Illegal entry and settlement is easy due to the Philippines' long coastline and insufficient personnel in the Border Crossing Office.
 More recently, many of the fishermen in fact have landing permits which allow them to move freely around the area where their boats are docked.